Geodesic Models with Convexity Shape Prior: Numerical Solutions

 For numerical purposes, an array of unknowns $u : \bM_h \to \bR$ is introduced, and initialized to $u(\fp_0) = 0$ and $u = \infty$ elsewhere on $\bM_h \sm \{\fp_0\}$.
 In the course of the numerical solver, the unknown is updated by solving locally the numerical scheme~\eqref{eq_SchemeMax}, at some given point $\fx \in \bM_h\sm \{\fp_0\}$.
 In such an update, we assign $u(\fx) \gets \ku$, where $\ku$ solves

 and where for all $1 \leq i \leq I$ and $1 \leq k \leq K$ one has denoting $\fy_{ik} := \fx-h \dfe_{ik}$

-The first line serves to apply outflow boundary conditions on $\partial \bM$, and to avoid any front propagation across the obstacles introduced in $\tilde \bM$, whereas the second line is specific to the fast marching numerical method, see below.
+The first line serves to apply outflow boundary conditions on $\partial \bM$, and to avoid any front propagation across the obstacles introduced in the obstacle-free domain $\tilde \bM$, defined by~\cref{eq_optim}, which ensures that the computation of the geodesic distance values is restrained to $\tilde \bM$.
+The second line of Eq.~\eqref{eq_neighbor_value} is specific to the fast marching numerical method.
 Note that letting $\ku_{ik} = \infty$ is equivalent to ignoring the contribution of the stencil point $\fy_{ik}$, since the update equation involves the difference $(\ku - \ku_{ik})_+$.
-Once the values $(\ku_{ik})_{1 \leq i \leq I}^{1\leq k \leq K}$ are gathered and sorted, one can find the update value $\ku$ by solving at most $KI$ univariate polynomial equations of degree two, since (\ref{eq_Update}, l.h.s.) is a piecewise quadratic function of $\ku$.
-A similar procedure was already used in \cite{sethian1999fast}.
+Once the values $(\ku_{ik})_{1 \leq i \leq I}^{1\leq k \leq K}$ are gathered and sorted, one can find the update value $\ku$ by solving at most $KI$ univariate polynomial equations of degree two, since Eq.~(\ref{eq_Update}, l.h.s.) is a piecewise quadratic function of $\ku$.
+A similar procedure was already exploited in \cite{sethian1999fast}.

 The ordering of the updates \eqref{eq_Update} depends on the numerical solver used.
-On a CPU processor, the fast marching algorithm \cite{sethian1999fast} is used, which is made possible by the mathematical structure\footnote{Namely, that \eqref{eq_Update} is a non-decreasing function of $[(\ku-\ku_{ik})_+]^{1 \leq k \leq K}_{1 \leq i \leq I}$. } of the scheme as in \cite{mirebeau2019hamiltonian,mirebeau2018fast,mirebeau2019riemannian}.
-This method works in a single pass over the domain (the points of $\bM_h$ are successively \textsc{Accepted} one by one based on a priority queue) and has complexity $\cO(N \ln N)$ where $N = \#(\bM_h)$ is the number of discretization points.
+On a CPU processor, the fast marching method~\cite{sethian1999fast} is used, which is made possible by the mathematical structure\footnote{Namely, that~\eqref{eq_Update} is a non-decreasing function of $[(\ku-\ku_{ik})_+]^{1 \leq k \leq K}_{1 \leq i \leq I}$.} of the scheme as in \cite{mirebeau2019hamiltonian,mirebeau2018fast,mirebeau2019riemannian}.
+This method works in a single pass way over the domain (the points of $\bM_h$ are successively \textsc{Accepted} one by one based on a priority queue) and has complexity $\cO(N \ln N)$, where $N = \#(\bM_h)$ is the number of discretization points.
 The front propagation can be stopped as soon as the target point $\fp_1$ is reached.
-If a GPU accelerator is available, on the other hand, then a variant of the massively parallel fast iterative method \cite{Jeong2008FIM} is used (which does not involve \textsc{Accepted} tags).
+If a GPU accelerator is available, on the other hand, then a variant of the massively parallel fast iterative method~\cite{Jeong2008FIM} is used (which does not involve \textsc{Accepted} tags).
 The increased complexity of this approach, namely $\cO(N^{1+1/d})$ with $d=3$, and the stricter stopping criterion, namely global convergence of $u$, are more than compensated by the massive thread parallelism, resulting in a $15 \times$ or better speedup in applications.